 It’s not a secret to anyone that I’m a huge fan of one-pan meals or skillet recipes.
-I use my skillet to cook recipes almost every day of the week, which helps me make delicious and healthy foods in no time.
+I use my skillet to cook recipes almost every day of the week, which helps me make delicious and delicious foods in no time.

 - Heat the oil in a skillet over medium heat.